Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. Do I have to sign for delivery?

-Q. What happens if my package is missing?
+Q. What happens if my package goes missing?

 Q. How does the insurance work if the package is lost?